How to Launch Your First Profitable Course With My 3-Phase Launch Model

 The no. 1 mistake I see bloggers make with their first course launch is not planning out the entire launch well in advance.
 They get so excited and wrapped up in creating the actual course itself that when it finally comes time to sell the course, they throw up a quick post on Instagram inviting people to join, maybe mentioning it on Facebook… and that's about it.

-Today we’re going to make sure this NEVER happens to you.
-Because not only is it painful and embarrassing to create an entire course and have no one buy it, it’s also a huge waste of your time.
-No bueno!
+Hello, zero signups!
+(Well, hopefully a few.
+But probably not as many as you were hoping for.)
+I’m here to make sure this never happens to you.
+Because not only is it sad and a little embarrassing to create a course and have no one buy it, it's also a huge waste of your time.

-When we’re finished, you’ll have a thorough understanding of how to put together, schedule, and execute a course launch that generates tons of signups and a healthy profit.
+When we're finished, you'll have an in-depth understanding of how to put together, schedule, and execute a profitable course launch that generates tons of signups.
 Ready?

-Contrary to what you might think (and to what I thought the first time I launched a course) your “launch” doesn’t just encompass the 10 days when your course is open for enrollment.
-There’s also a pre-launch and a post-launch phase.
-So we have:
+Contrary to what I thought the first time I launched a course, your "launch" doesn't just encompass the 10-14 days when your course is open for enrollment.
+There's also a pre-launch and a post-launch phase.